AdiThakker/AdiThakker.github.io/_posts/2022-05-05-Integrate-Azure-DevOps-Pipelines-Via-Powershell.md

 If you read through the VSTeam's link, the first thing we have to do is download that module.
 So lets get started...

-Firing up pwershell, I first updated it to the latest version and then installed the module as shown below:
+Firing up powershell, I noticed old version... so I first updated it to the latest version and then installed the module as shown below:

 ![image]({{site.url}}/images/devops-ps-1.png)